Jewish principles of faith: The origin of the Torah

-The Torah is composed of 5 books called in English Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
-They chronicle the history of the Hebrews and also contain the commandments that Jews are to follow.
+The Torah is composed of five books, called in English Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+They chronicle the history of the world and the Israelites until Moses' death and also contain the commandments that Jews are to follow.

 Rabbinic Judaism holds that the Torah extant today is the same one that was given to Moses by God on Mount Sinai.
 Maimonides explains: "We do not know exactly how the Torah was transmitted to Moses.
 But when it was transmitted, Moses merely wrote it down like a secretary taking dictation...[Thus] every verse in the Torah is equally holy, as they all originate from God, and are all part of God's Torah, which is perfect, holy and true."

 Haredi Jews generally believe that the Torah today is no different from what was received from God to Moses, with only the most minor of scribal errors.
-Many other Orthodox Jews suggest that over the millennia, some scribal errors have crept into the Torah's text.
 They note that the Masoretes (7th to 10th centuries) compared all known Torah variations in order to create a definitive text.

 However, even according to this position that the scrolls that Jews possess today are not letter-perfect, the Torah scrolls are certainly the word-perfect textus receptus that was divinely revealed to Moses.
-Indeed, the consensus of Orthodox rabbinic authority posits this belief in the word-perfect nature of the Torah scroll as representing a non-negotiable prerequisite for Orthodox Jewish membership.
+Indeed, the general consensus of Orthodox rabbinic authority posits this belief in the word-perfect nature of the Torah scroll as a defining feature of Orthodox Judaism.

-Although even in Modern Orthodox circles, there are some Rabbis (e. g., Professor Marc Shapiro) that point out the numerous rabbinic sources from the Talmudic, Post-Talmudic, and medieval ages that claim that there were some changes to the text, which include whole verses, that were made deliberately during the Mishnaic era, and even during the times of the first temple.
-Professor Shapiro lists the many medieval Rabbis discuss changes and additions that occurred during the time of Ezra the Scribe in his work 'The Limits of Orthodox Theology: Maimonides' Thirteen Principles Reappraised'.

-The words of the prophets are true

-The Nevi'im, the books of the Prophets, are considered divine and true.
-This does not imply that they are always read literally: Jewish tradition has always held that prophets used metaphors and analogies, and there are many commentaries explaining and elucidating metaphorical verses.
+Prophecy

+Jews believe that God at times chooses to issue prophecy to humans, communicated by a prophet serving as an intermediary.
+Many such occurrences are described in the Nevi'im (books of the Prophets).
+However, since the destruction of the First Temple, prophecy has ceased.

+Orthodox and Conservative Jews hold that the prophecy of Moses was superior in nature to the prophecy of all other prophets in history.
+This belief was expressed by Maimonides, who wrote that "Moses was superior to all prophets, ...
+Moses attained the highest possible level of human achievement.
+He perceived God to a degree surpassing every human that ever existed...
+God spoke to all other prophets through an intermediary.
+Moses alone did not need this; this is what the Torah means when God says: 'Mouth to mouth, I speak to him'."
+The great Jewish philosopher Philo understands this type of prophecy to be an extraordinarily high level of philosophical understanding, which had been reached by Moses and which enabled him to write the Torah through his own rational deduction of natural law.
+Maimonides describes a similar concept of prophecy since a voice that did not originate from a body cannot exist, and Moses's understanding was based on his lofty philosophical understandings.